 The minimum financial allocations for support for young farmers can be reserved either under Direct Payments and/or Rural Development.
 Eco-schemes under Direct Payments may be lower than 25% if the possibility to use the rebate mechanism from Rural Development is used, in line with Article 97 of Regulation (EU) 2021/2115.
 The Complementary redistributive income support under Direct Payments may be lower than 10%, in line with Article 29 of Regulation (EU) 2021/2115.

-- 1 as compared to the rural development allocations set out in Annex XI of Regulation (EU) 2021/2115 - 2 as compared to the direct payments allocations set out in Annex IX of Regulation (EU)2021/2115
+- as compared to the rural development allocations set out in Annex XI of Regulation (EU) 2021/2115